usethesource/flybytes/README.md

 * you are implementing a textual or graphical DSL or a programming language (using Rascal)
 * and, you want to target the JVM because of its general availability and the JIT compiler,
 * or you want to target the JVM to interact with other JVM languages and libraries,
+* or you need to analyze and rewrite bytecode,
-* and, you do not have time or want to spend time to get into JVM bytecode generation,
+* and, you do not have time or want to spend time to get into JVM bytecode analysis or generation,
 * and, you do want to profit from the Just In Time (JIT) compiler,
 * and, you understand the Java programming language pretty well
 * and, you could generate Java code as well